Limited number of tickets left for Best in the World Awards Show

 A limited number of tickets are still available to see the results of the contest in which the community voted on the best of everything in Tulsa.

-Awards will be handed out on Thursday, Sept.
-21, at the Cox Business Convention Center, 100 Civic Center.
-A social hour starts at 5:30 p.m.
-Dinner is served at 6:30.
-The awards show starts at 7.
+Awards will be handed out Thursday at the Cox Business Convention Center in downtown Tulsa.
+A social hour will start at 5:30 p.m., with dinner being served at 6:30 and the awards show beginning at 7.

 Tulsans voted more than 185,000 times in the contest.